-POCT testing (also known as instant or express) is done by the donor giving us their urine or saliva sample onsite with results produced within minutes.
-This testing is used for narcotics and can include alcohol.
+POCT testing (also known as instant or express) is done by the donor supplying their urine or saliva sample on-site with results being produced within minutes.
+This testing can be used for both narcotics and alcohol.

-Lab-based testing is done by the donor giving us their urine or saliva sample onsite then we place the sample in tamper-evident packaging and ship it to the designated testing facility using Purolator.
-This testing is used for narcotics and can include alcohol.
+Lab-based testing is done by the donor supplying their urine or saliva sample on-site, then we package the sample in tamper-evident packaging and ship it to the designated testing facility using Purolator.
+This testing is used for narcotics and can include alcohol (EtG).

-BAT testing is done using a breath alcohol device that gives an immediate percentage (%) result.
+BAT testing is done on-site using a breath alcohol device that gives an immediate percentage (%) result.
 If a result of .02 or more is detected, a confirmation test will be done following a mandatory 15-minute wait.

-After providing us with the required sample(s), it will be shipped using Purolator in tamper-evident packaging to the designated lab.
+After providing us with the required sample(s), it will be shipped using Purolator, in tamper-evident packaging, to the designated lab.
 Results will be provided to the client by their requisitioning agency.

-*All of our POCT, Lab-based, and DNA testing is collected and/or performed by Certified Specimen Collectors with confidentiality being our number one priority.*
+**All of our testing is collected and/or performed by Certified Specimen Collectors (CSCs) with confidentiality being our number one priority.**